arcas-io/load-test-server/README.md

 To pull up the Grafana dashboard, navigate your browser to `http://localhost:9091`.
 The default username and password is `admin`.

+To view the video dashboard, navigate your browser to `http://localhost:9091/d/R48Exadnz/video-dashboard?orgId=1`.

 ## API

 ### Create a New Session